 A little tricky to slide popsicles out

 Ice pops aren’t just for kids.
 These tiki-style molds will make the kids happy, of course, but they can also be used to make icy adult pops (think margarita pops or piña colada pops).
 Each pop has a different design, which adds to the fun, and the handles fit the tiki theme as well.
 The molds are made from silicone, so it’s easy to push the pops out and they can be easily cleaned in the dishwasher.
-Several other designs are available, including robots and dinosaurs, which will absolutely delight your little ones.
+Several other designs are available, including robots, monsters, and dinosaurs, which will absolutely delight your little ones.

 When you’re not making ice pops, you can use the molds for freezing herb oils, molding flavored butters, or making plain ice cubes for drinks.
 These molds garnered top marks for how easy they are to use and clean; some reviewers say they have an easier time peeling the molds off the popsicles instead of sliding the latter out.